DeepBlockDeepak/kaggle_titanic/README.md

 # Titanic Survival Prediction Project

 ## Overview
 This project is an approach to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic), aiming to predict the survival of passengers aboard the Titanic using machine learning techniques.
-The project involves data preprocessing, feature engineering, model training with a RandomForestClassifier, and predicting survival outcomes.
+The project involves data preprocessing, feature engineering, model training, and predicting survival outcomes.
+Models range from traditional models like RandomForest and SVM to custom implementations of decision trees and ensemble methods, to deep learning with PyTorch.
+My larger aim is to provide a comprehensive comparison of these methods by showcasing their functionalities and resulting performances.

 ## Model Details